2 Key Ways to Simplify Healthy Eating

 Carbs are somewhat of a tricky beast that I can’t help but love.
 The best carbs are veggies, followed by fruit, then rice, oats, quinoa and legumes like lentils or beans.

 Wheat is a tricky one, only because most of us tend to see good results in how we look and feel when we remove it.
 Experimenting with which type of grains are good for you will take some trial and error.

 But if we keep the focus on veggies and fruit we will always be in a good place.
 I love to guide this process of figuring out which carbs work for my clients and how to incorporate the best carbs into their daily routine.

 You can start to simplify healthy eating by making some simple healthy food swaps.

 Start to make simple swaps like switching to plain yogurt with a touch of real maple syrup instead of flavored, sugary yogurts; switch to dark chocolate instead of milk chocolate; try veggie noodles instead of wheat noodles; or snacking on nuts instead of chips or crackers.

 The first swap I made was removing my beloved cereal from my cupboards.
 I started eating eggs or bacon in the morning which resulted in me feeling fuller for longer and snacking less on junk food!
-Then I replaced pasta dishes with more veggie and meat based meals.
-I saw fat loss and less sugar cravings, which just kept me motivated to keep the progress going!
+Then I replaced pasta dishes with more veggie and meat-based meals.
+I saw fat loss and fewer sugar cravings, which just kept me motivated to keep the progress going!

 Removing the processed sugars and refined flours in your diet will be progress towards more energy, less fat, more manageable PMS symptoms, and even a better sex drive – yes I said it!
 Which all makes us better mamas!